Marines investigating video appearing to show men in uniform in blackface

 The other man then says "Good morning, sir," salutes and puts on his uniform hat.
 The other man responds "Hello, monkey."

-A spokesman with the 3rd Marine Aircraft Wing, based in San Diego, said he is aware of the video and it was under investigation.
+A spokesman with the 3rd Marine Aircraft Wing, based in San Diego, said that he is aware of the video and that it is under investigation.